Visa policy of Taiwan: Online Travel Authorization Certificate

 Nationals of the following countries can apply for a no-fee Travel Authorization Certificate online for multiple visits to Taiwan, for a duration of no more than 14 days each visit during the certificate's 90-day validity period, if they have never been employed as a guest worker to Taiwan and have met the additional requirements listed below:

 They are required to hold a residential or visitor visa (including Visa Waiver Registration Certificates issued by Japan to Indonesian nationals, and e-Visas), or a residential certificate (including permanent residency) issued by the following countries.
 The visa can be either valid or expired, but it must not have expired for more than 10 years prior to the date of arrival in Taiwan.
 Holders of work permits as well as visas marked "void", "cancelled" or "cancelled without prejudice" are not eligible.
 In addition, travelers utilizing the scheme must also hold a return or onward plane or ship ticket and will be required to present it to the immigration officer.

-1 – excluding type FL, X and P visas, and resident cards with "foreign laborer" as the purpose of residence.
+1 – excluding holders of entry visas bearing the remark FL (migrant worker), X (others), or P with “Special permission from MOFA” (visa and eVisa for “Project for Simplifying Visa Regulations for High-end Group Tourists from Southeast Asian Countries (Project Kuan-Hong)” ever issued), as well as holders of resident cards with “migrant worker” (移工) as the purpose of residence.

+2 – requires electronic visa that is still valid by the date of arrival.

+3 – requires visa or visa waiver (for Indonesian e-passport holders) together with proof of record of entering Japan or confirmed onward ticket to Japan.

+4 – requires visa together with proof of record of entering South Korea.

 Frequent visitors to Taiwan from these countries can also receive multiple entry visas with validity of two to five years.

 From 1 June 2017, nationals of these countries who have received a Taiwanese visa (other than a work visa) in the last 10 years are eligible for online registration.

 As all Filipino nationals were exempt from visa requirements on 1 November 2017, they were no longer able to register for the certificate from that day onwards.
 All certificates were also no longer valid for entry since 31 October 2017.
 Passengers entering Taiwan prior to 1 November 2017 were still allowed to stay for up to 30 days, while those entering Taiwan on or after that day can only stay for up to 14 days.

 The period of stay for nationals of all countries was shortened from 30 days to 14 days from 1 August 2018.